Several articles on the internet about Teradata Hashing and how physical data rows are evenly distributed across all AMPs and sorted by ROWID.

 Value order index access is always All-AMP access with a subsequent search of a 32-bit value.

-I hope it is clear now why the value ordering method’s strength lies in the “order” of the 32-bit integer column in each of the physical structures (Master Index, Cylinder Index, Data Block).
+I hope it is clear now why the value ordering method’s strength lies in the “order” of the 32-bit integer column in each physical structure (Master Index, Cylinder Index, Data Block).

 More on indexing here: Teradata Indexing